 The Center for Japanese Studies (CJS) promotes and disseminates research on Japan, fosters communication among diverse disciplines, and encourages new approaches in the understanding of Japan and its place in the world.
 Founded in 1947, CJS is the oldest interdisciplinary center in the United States devoted exclusively to Japanese studies.

 CJS has been a hub of interdisciplinary research for faculty and researchers from a variety of disciplines and professional schools at the University of Michigan who are substantially engaged in research and/or teaching on Japan or have an interest in Japanese studies.
 To expand this intellectual community and develop a local Japanese studies community, CJS launched a pilot program called CJS Affiliates in 2012.
-The program is designed to reach out to alumni of U-M graduate and professional programs who are engaged in research and/or teaching on Japan or have an interest in Japanese studies as well as to non-UM-alumni scholars at other institutions in the region (Michigan, Ohio, Indiana) engaged in research and/or teaching on Japan.
+The program is designed to reach out to alumni of U-M graduate and professional programs who are engaged in research and/or teaching on Japan or have an interest in Japanese studies, to non-UM-alumni scholars at other institutions in the region (Michigan, Ohio, Indiana) engaged in research and/or teaching on Japan, and to former U-M faculty, visiting instructional faculty, visiting scholars, and postdoctoral fellows who are nominated by CJS Members

 Those in one of the following three categories are eligible to apply: